veillain/dotman/README.md

 > you can also sync or remove bunch of configuration in one time: ```dotman sync nvim obsidian rofi foot hypr dunst```

 > [!IMPORTANT]
-> by default dotman doesn't automatically symlink the configuration that've synced.
-If you want to, you need to ```dotman apply``` it. (feature still in progress tho.)
+> dotman doesn't apply symlink way to sync.
+If you want to, you can use 'stow' that really perfect for it.

 > [!CAUTION]
 > be in mind if you do ```dotman syncall```, the configuration in the dotfiles will be overwrited with modified current configuration